Student examines eye on practice mannequin

 Successful applicants are required to submit an official Criminal Records Search, including a Vulnerable Persons Search, a Child Abuse Registry check, an Adult Abuse Registry Check, proof of WRHA PHIA, mask fit testing, a certificate to indicate successful completion of a CPR course, and required Immunizations.

-The non-academic admission requirements are as important as the academic requirements because your offer of admission to the College is provisional until you have submitted the non-academic admission requirements.
+The non-academic admission requirements are are important as you will not be permitted to register until you have submitted the non-academic admission requirements.

-All documents are to be submitted to the College of Nursing by July 15.
+All documents are to be submitted to the College of Nursing by July 15 for the Fall intake and November 15th for the Winter Intake.

 • Group of students conversing